yz4131/Chain-Restaurants-DBMS/README.md

 We developed a Web UI for any restaurants to easily manage its Database.

-+ For Restaurants Customers, they could use this website to go through Restaurants' Menu, and giving tips to Waiters.
++ Restaurants Customers: go through Restaurants' Menu, and giving tips to Waiters.

-+ For
++ Restaurants Manager: check the information of all Customers and Employees, make adjustments to Employees' information, hire new Employees

+Employees are devided into 3 roles: Chefs, Cashiers and Waiters.

++ Chefs: check shift, salary, and record cooking information for food safety purpose.

++ Cashiers: check shift, salary, and check out(recording Customers personal information, payment information, order information)

++ Waiters: check shift, salary and tips they received